 To say that religion has power in the public sphere is not to say that it can be easily absorbed or that it should be.
 It is a basis for radical challenges and radical questions; it brings enthusiasm, passion, indignation, outrage, and love.
 If enthusiasm is sometimes harnessed to unreflective conviction, passion is also vital to critical engagement with existing institutions and dangerous trends.
 The public sphere and the practice of public reason have power too.
 And they not only take from religion but also offer it opportunities to advance by reflection and critical argument.Read the rest of Religion’s many powers.

-Craig Calhoun is director of the London School of Economics and Political Science.
+Craig Calhoun is president of the Berggruen Institute.
+From 2012-2016, he was director and president of the London School of Economics and Political Science, where he remains as Centennial Professor.
 Before taking up his post at the LSE, he was University Professor at New York University, director of the Institute for Public Knowledge, and president of the Social Science Research Council.
 Calhoun has written widely on culture and communication, technology and social change, social theory and politics, and on the social sciences themselves.
 He is co-editor of a handful of recent and forthcoming volumes on secularism and religion, including Varieties of Secularism in a Secular Age and Habermas and Religion.

 Posts by Craig Calhoun: